lima1909/testit/README.md

 - Show duration of every test
 - Memory leak detection
 - Multiple output formats: console, JSON (well suited for further processing, like CI or IDE )
+- configure the test-runner per command-line-args and/or environment variables

 ## Installation